roscoe81/fan-monitor/README.md

 # fan-monitor
 Remotely monitors building ventilation fans via The Things Network(TTN) LoRaWAN.
-In many instances the fan status can only be found by observing lamps on a panel that are located in a Plant Room.
-This project allows instant notification of a fan being turned off or failing.
+In many buildings, the fan status can only be found by observing lamps on a panel that is located in a difficult-to-access Plant Room.
+This project allows remote and instant notification of a fan being turned off or failing via a mobile device.

 ## System Overview
 ![System Overview](https://github.com/roscoe81/fan-monitor/blob/main/Documentation/Northcliff%20Fan%20Monitor%20Overview%20Gen.png).